Becoming Little Wildflowers

 We have 3 classes serving children from 12 months until they are ready to start Kindergarten.

 As a Nature Explore-certified preschool, all of our classes emphasize a welcoming, structured outdoor environment that emphasizes child-led exploration.
 Weather permitting, all children spend time outside on a daily basis, and the amount of time outside increases as children get older.
-In all classes, the day starts with large motor play where children climb, slide, balance and jump their way to better physical health, coordination and strength in a fun & inviting outdoor setting.
+In all classes, the day starts with large motor play where children climb, slide, balance and jump their way to better physical health, coordination and strength in a fun and inviting outdoor setting.

 After snack time or lunch, the children read books until everyone is finished eating.
 Then they have Discovery Time in the classroom.
 STEM and creative learning activities will be set up for the children.
 It is a time to explore a variety of areas that are adult-guided, child-centered activities.
-During this time the children will engage with the adults, and other children, in activities that are play-based with an emergent curriculum.
+During this time the children will engage with the adults and other children in activities that are play-based with an emergent curriculum.
 These areas will include: art, fine motor, building, reading, imaginary play, playdough and science.

 Description

-Parents attend class with their children, making this a great opportunity to ease your child into a preschool environment at a young age, and meet parents with children of similar ages.
+Parents attend class with their children, making this a great opportunity to ease your child into a preschool environment at a young age and meet parents with children of similar ages.

 Schedule